ankit-variya/elaunch/README.md

 implement all functionality jwt authentication without password bcrypt , image upload, seeder, admin apis & socket

-all apis in postman collection
+all apis in postman collection into folder

 note: your password set in knexfile.js if you have in phpmyadmin